 You can find potential distributors by contacting the economic attaché at the relevant Israeli embassy; contacting the Israeli Export and International Cooperation Institute; visiting trade shows; utilizing social media; consulting with your existing customers or using other resourceful techniques .

-How to choose the best distributors?
+How to choose the best channel partners?

 The following scenario occurs fairly often, and may sound familiar to you: A company signs a distribution agreement, and both sides part with plentiful positive promises of a hopeful future.
 Unfortunately, after a period of radio silence it becomes evident that the distributor has been completely idle.
 The company’s initial response is to assume he is either on vacation, or is simply busy with a different project, and, once that is completed, he will apply himself entirely to promoting your business.
 One could easily continue to immerse in this illusion, until ultimately realizing that choosing this business partner was a wrong decision.
 Avoid the common mistake of signing an agreement with the first candidate who comes your way.